nerfstudio-project/gsplat/docs/source/apis/proj.rst

 ProjectGaussians function computes the projected 2D gaussians in the camera frame with means :math:`μ'`, covariances :math:`Σ'`, and depths :math:`z` as well as their maximum radii in screen space and conic parameters.

-Note, covariances are reparametrized by the eigen decomposition
+Note, covariances are reparametrized by the eigen decomposition:

 .. math::